Shannon Phillips

-Shannon Rosella Phillips ECA MLAAB (born September 4, 1975) is a Canadian politician who was elected in the 2015 and 2019 Alberta general elections to represent the electoral district of Lethbridge-West in the 29th and 30th Alberta Legislatures, respectively.
+Shannon Rosella Phillips ECA MLAAB (born September 4, 1975) is a Canadian politician who was elected in the 2015, 2019, and 2023 Alberta general elections to represent the electoral district of Lethbridge-West in the 29th, 30th, and 31st Alberta Legislatures, respectively.
 She is a member of the Alberta New Democratic Party.
-On May 24, 2015 she was sworn in as the Minister of Environment and Parks and Minister Responsible for the Status of Women in the Alberta Cabinet.
-She also served Minister Responsible for Climate Change and as the Deputy Government House Leader.
-Phillips previously ran in the 2012 general election, losing to PC incumbent Greg Weadick.
+On May 24, 2015, she was sworn in as the Minister of Environment and Parks and Minister Responsible for the Status of Women in the Alberta Cabinet.
+After the United Conservative Party formed government in 2019, she was succeeded by Jason Nixon and Leela Aheer.
+During the NDP government of 2015–2019, she also served as Minister Responsible for Climate Change and as the Deputy Government House Leader.

+As of June 21, 2024, she served as the Official Opposition critic for Finance (Insurance and Pensions).

+Phillips resigned as an MLA effective July 1, 2024.
+On August 21, 2024 she announced she would be joining the University of Lethbridge Department of Political Science as Adjunct Faculty at the start of the Fall 2024 term.
+She is also a partner with Meredith, Boessenkool and Phillips Policy Advisors.

 Personal life

 Phillips' mother was a physics teacher in Spruce Grove, where Phillips grew up with her parents and younger sister.
-Phillips graduated from the University of Alberta with a bachelor of political science with honours in 1999 and with a masters of arts in 2002.
+Phillips graduated from the University of Alberta with a Bachelor of Arts degree in political science with honours in 1999 and with a Master of Arts in 2002.

 Phillips is an economic policy analyst who worked for the Alberta Federation of Labour for five years prior to political life, where she did much work on energy and environment-related matters.
 She also served as chair of the group Womanspace Lethbridge for five years.
 Phillips is an activist, a feminist, and is in favour of organized labour.
 Phillips organized her first protest at age 17, which was successful in fighting Spruce Grove's curfew imposed on teenagers.

-Phillips played roller derby for the Deathbridge Derby Dames team as Gnome Stompsky.
-Her derby number, 4746, reflects the number of votes she received the first time she ran and lost for the Alberta NDP in 2012.
-Phillips is conversational in French and is a mother of two.
+Phillips played roller derby for the Deathbridge Derby Dames team as Gnome Stompsky, an homage to American political writer and activist Noam Chomsky.
+Her derby number, 4746, reflects the number of votes she received when she ran unsuccessfully for the Alberta NDP in the 2012 provincial election, her first campaign.
+Phillips is conversational in French and is a mother of two sons.

 Political career

+Legislative staffer

 In 2000, Phillips worked on Brian Mason's by-election campaign in Edmonton-Highlands-Norwood.
-She worked as a communication aide during the early years Ralph Klein was Premier of Alberta.
+She was a University of Alberta political science grad interning in the office of Brian Mason and worked as a communication aide during the early years Ralph Klein was premier of Alberta.

-Advocacy
+2012 general election

+Phillips previously ran in the 2012 general election, losing to Progressive Conservative (PC) incumbent Greg Weadick.
+She came second by approximately seven percentage points.

+2015 general election

+Phillips was successful in the 2015 general election, defeating Greg Weadick by almost 30%.
+Until then, the riding had voted PC since 1975.